guzelcihad/kubernetes-notes/README.md

 # Kubernetes Concepts
 ## PODS
 Containers are encapsulated into an object PODs.
-A pod is a single instance of an application.
+A POD is a single instance of an application.
 <br>
 It is the smallest object we can create in kubernetes.
 <br>